FantasticAndroid/KSS/InternetRadio/README.md

 # Radio Internet

 ## What is Radio Internet?
 Radio Internet usages ShoutCast Apis to play Various Radio Channels available on ShoutCast Network.
-It is basically a demo project illustrate how to develop a basic Radio app in Android using latest Android FrameWork.
+It is basically a demo project illustrate how to develop a basic Radio app in Android using latest Android Media FrameWork with ExoPlayer.

 ### Libraries integrated-
 Gson 2.8.6 from (https://github.com/google/gson)